kbob/kbob.github.io/_posts/2016-06-27-i-made-this-drum-machine.md

            title="Grids Controls"
        %}

-For the Grids subsystem, I simply ported Olivier's Grids firmware to the Teensy.
+For the Grids subsystem, I simply ported Émilie's Grids firmware to the Teensy.
 I set up my own pin mapping, initialization, and low level functions to read analog inputs and buttons and get timer interrupts.
-Then, I started by calling his highest-level routine, and wherever he referenced lower level functionality, I either copy-pasted it in or reimplemented it.
+Then, I started by calling her highest-level routine, and wherever she referenced lower level functionality, I either copy-pasted it in or reimplemented it.

 The X and Y knobs move through the rhythm grid.
 The three Density